avajs/ava/readme.md

 npm install --save-dev ava
 ```

+*Make sure to install AVA locally.
+As of AVA 4 it can no longer be run globally.*

 Don't forget to configure the `test` script in your `package.json` as per above.

 ### Create your test file